jan-bogaerts/mark/src/markdownCode.md

       message, keys = await this.buildMessage(textFragment)
       if not message:
         return None
-      result = await GPT-service.sendRequest(this.name, textFragment.key, message) # need name and key so the gpt service can select the correct model key = ' | '.join(keys)
+      result = await GPT-service.sendRequest(this, textFragment.key, message) # need name and key so the gpt service can select the correct model key = ' | '.join(keys)
       this.cache.setResult(key, result)
       return result